OffRange/PowerControlServer/README.md

 > Please use the application with caution and report any issues via
 > the [Issues](https://github.com/OffRange/PowerControlServer/issues) page.

-**Power Control Server** is a lightweight application that enables remote management of your PC's power state via the **Power Control Android app**.
-By installing this server application, you can allow remote shutdown, reboot, log-out commands from your Android device.
+**Power Control Server** is a lightweight background service that enables remote management of your PC's power state via the **Power Control** Android app.
+By installing this server application, you can allow remote shutdown, reboot, log-out, and other power management commands from your Android device.

 ### Prerequisites